EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-deberias-usar-django-framework/index.en.md

 ### Takes you from an idea to a working prototype quickly.

-I consider this the main reason to use Django. **Django gets you from an idea to an MVP fast and without reinventing the wheel.
+I consider this the main reason to use Django. **Django gets you from an idea to an MVP fast and without reinventing the wheel**.
 Which is a huge competitive advantage over other frameworks, especially when money and customers are involved.

 With Django you would have a working prototype faster than with any other "less opinionated" framework or one that requires you to program everything from scratch.